benhxy/notebook/algorithms/distributed-hashing-lookup.md

-# Algorithms in distributed systems
+# Distributed hashing/ lookup algorithms

 ### Rendezvous hashing [1]
 * What is it